 Welcome to the Newlyn Reservoir Fishing Guide.
 Originally built in 1870 and upgraded in 1961 Newlyn Reservoir is located roughly an hours drive from Melbourne.
 Heading towards the central highlands between Creswick and Daylesford.
 It offers year-round fishing with healthy rainbow trout and redfin.
 Yearly trout are stocked into this location making it a great fishing destination.
 There are also BBQ’s and picnic grounds making it a great spot for a day out with the family for a fish.

-Check out this video of how to catch trout at neighbouring Moorabool reservoir.
+Check out this video of how to catch trout at the neighbouring Moorabool reservoir.

 Things to do at Newlyn Reservoir

 This is a scenic location that’s nice for exploring and a picnic with the family.
-It has adequate parking and public toilets however there isn’t any formal sit down or bbq areas if that’s whats you after then neighbouring townships such as Daylesford has plenty of other options.
-Historically water levels have been an issue here but in recent times the water levels are at healthy once again.
+It has adequate parking and public toilets however there aren’t any formal sit down or bbq areas if that’s what you are after then neighbouring townships such as Daylesford have plenty of other options.
+Historically water levels have been an issue here but in recent times the water levels are healthy once again.
 Be careful when walking around with kids in long grass and rock areas as I have seen several snakes on recent outings.

 Fishing Newlyn Reservoir